Heathfield Hall

-After a series of subsequent owners who had slowly sold off the associated lands for development of semi-detached villas, in the 1880s the engineer George Tangye bought Heathfield Hall.
+A series of subsequent owners slowly began to sell off the associated lands for the development of semi-detached villas.
+Notable landowners included James Clifford Hudson, son of Joseph Hudson who was the founder of J Hudson and Co.
+In the 1880s the engineer George Tangye bought Heathfield Hall.
 He lived in the house until his death in 1920.
 After his family sold the house, from 1927 the hall was demolished and the lands redeveloped.